 Talk to a Friendly Voice

-As well as your zoom meet-ups and phone calls, why not carve out a little me time to talk to a professional about any loneliness or depression you may be feeling as result of enforced isolation.
+As well as your Zoom meet-ups and phone calls, why not carve out a little me time to talk to a professional about any loneliness or depression you may be feeling as a result of enforced isolation?

-At Leone Centre, we offer individual, marriage and couples counselling remotely and (when lockdowns permit) face to face.
-Our individual counselling and psychotherapy provides a safe space to open up and gain greater insight into what you’re experiencing.
+At Leone Centre, we offer individual, marriage and couples counselling remotely and (when lockdowns permit) face-to-face.
+Our individual counselling and psychotherapy provide a safe space to open up and gain greater insight into what you’re experiencing.
 We’ll also explore the steps that might prove most beneficial, helping alleviate any negative states of mind.

 The Loneliness Pandemic